Ingvion/reproccer-evolved/README.md

  <b>KEEP IN MIND</b></br>
  Due to the nature of this installation method, all patcher files will be overwritten when update take place - <b>including rules files</b>.</br>
- To prevent losing changes in rule files keep them in the user data directory - you can set one on the patcher settings page:
+ To prevent losing changes in rule files keep them in the user data directory - it will be created upon the first patching session in your Documents (DRIVE_LETTER:\Users\USER_NAME\Documents).
-* root directory for the user data dir is your Documents (DRIVE_LETTER:\Users\USER_NAME\Documents), you only need to specify the user data dir name in the field
-* user data dir must exist, the patcher does not create it for you
-* user data dir must contain the "rules" folder (for modified rule files), and "locales" folder (for modified language strings files)

-# Installation from a package
+# Installation as a solution (from a package)
 * Download and install [Synthesis](https://github.com/Mutagen-Modding/Synthesis/releases)
 * Download the latest release of [ReProccer Evolved](https://github.com/Ingvion/reproccer-evolved/releases) (source files)
 * Unzip it to a directory of your choice.